Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Moderate

-The hike to the Cascades along Meadow Run is an extremely enjoyable hike with scenic terrain.
+The hike to the Cascades along Meadow Run is an enjoyable hike with scenic, varied terrain.

-For the best route, we recommend continuing on from the Natural Waterslides along the banks of the run, following the well-marked trail.
-Though this is the longer of the trails to access these falls, the hike is beautiful.
+For the best route, we recommend continuing from the Natural Waterslides along the banks of Meadow Run, following the well-marked trail.
+Though this is the longer route, the hike is beautiful.

-At various spots along Meadow Run, especially at Flat Rock, you can get down to the edge of the creek and experience the blue-green water.
+At various spots along Meadow Run, especially at Flat Rock, you can get down to the edge of the creek and enjoy the blue-green water.
+Meadow Run is also popular for fishing, especially during the spring.

-Following the waterway will lead you on the three-mile hiking option, with a post marking a small path to the falls at the end.
-It is very obvious and difficult to miss.
+Following this route is the three-mile option, with a post marking a small path to the falls at the end.

 Parking at the alternative parking area shown in the map below will take you on the one-mile hike, much of it downhill, to the same post marking the falls.